Local commander made Libya defence minister: NTC source

 LOCAL POWERBASE

-But he appeared to have staked a claim to the post after forces under his command on Saturday captured Saif al-Islam, who is wanted for prosecution by the ICC.
+But he appeared to have staked a claim to the post after forces under his command on Saturday captured Saif al-Islam, the son of the former Libyan leader who is wanted for prosecution by the International Criminal Court.

-The defence minister's role had been coveted by Islamists, who assumed powerful roles in the chaos following Gaddafi's fall after being persecuted for years.
+The defence minister's role had been coveted by Islamists, who after being persecuted for years under Gaddafi assumed powerful roles in the chaos which followed his fall.

 Ali Tarhouni, an academic in the United States who returned from exile to run the oil and finance portfolio in the anti-Gaddafi rebellion, was made finance minister, the source said, while Hassan Ziglam, an executive in a Libyan oil company, was given the oil minister's portfolio.

-The NTC is expected to announce the cabinet line-up officially later on Tuesday.
+The NTC is expected to officially announce the Cabinet line-up later on Tuesday.

 "We will use competence as a basic measure and this way we will be able to include all of Libya's regions.
 You will see," he told a news conference with the visiting U.S. ambassador to the United Nations, Susan Rice.